-In closing, we would also like to express our sincere appreciation to MDOT for funding our Local Roadway Safety Plan through the Maryland Highway Safety Office as we all strive to make our roadways safer for all modes of transportation.
+In closing, we would also like to express our sincere appreciation to MDOT for funding our Local Roadway Safety Plan through the Maryland Highway Safety Office as we all strive to make our roads safer for all modes of transportation.
+Further, we thank you for your continued cooperation and support, and we look forward to working with you and your staff on these priorities.